ChrisVicky/ImageDownloader/Diary.md

 2020/12/28
 	I was a little worried about my programme since it had a terrible face....
 Some bugs were made.
 I am going to debug Morgen.

+2021/1/1
+	Happy New Year!
+Many final Examinations are now on their way.
+I guess it's no time for the C# parts.